Call 911 if the child:

 - Place your child on the floor on their side and clear away objects that are in close proximity.

 - Loosen tight clothing surrounding the head or neck.

 - Don't put anything in your child's mouth or try to stop the seizures in any way.

-- If your child vomits, move him onto his side and clear out his mouth.
+- If your child vomits, move him or his head to the side and clear out his mouth.

 - Don't try to hold your child down or restrain their movements.